-2.8.2 Defocusing at some adapter angles
+2.8.4 Defocusing at some adapter angles

-The focusing mechanism of Q3 is unstable at some adapter rotator angles.
+The focusing mechanisms, specially that of Q3, are unstable at some adapter rotator angles.
 This can results in a defocus which affects image quality and, in spectroscopic modes, resolution.
 The degradation can reach 10-20% larger FWHM in IMG, or a 20-30% decreased resolution R in MOS or IFU, at absolute A/R angles of $\approx 116 \pm 50$ degrees.
 It is not possible to predict for a given target if the observations will be affected because it is not possible to predict the absolute rotator angle at the time of observation for a given target.